victusic/FlowersIYouFront/README.md

 <h1 align="center">Flowers I You (Front)</h1>

 <h3>ENG</h3>
-<h4>The project being developed during the internship at EPAM is the development of a flower delivery service.
+<h4>The project being developed during the internship at <a href="https://www.epam.com/">EPAM</a> is the development of a flower delivery service.
 Front-end part is implemented in React.</h4>

 <h4>The project is powered by <a href="https://github.com/victusic/FlowersIYouApi">FlowersIYouApi</a></h4>